Belgrave, Leicester: Historic production

 Parker Plant in Belgrave opened in 1911 inside a single railway arch.
 The business relocated to an 18-acre site in 1926.
 In the 1950s, 60s and 70s they were employing over 1,400 people to meet demand.
 In 1969, 1978 and in 1994 the business won the prestigious Queen's Award for Enterprise.
 In 2006 Universal Conveyors was acquired and in 2007 Phoenix Parker Holdings Ltd was formed.
 In 2014 Phoenix Transworld, Cartem & Universal Conveyors marketed under the Parker brand.

 Walkers Midshire Foods - Walkers Deli & Sausage Co, part of Samworth Brothers is on the Cobden Street Industrial Estate in Belgrave.
 The Business specialises in the manufacturing of Premium Sliced Cooked Meats and Sausages as well as being the largest producer of Pate in the UK.

-Bobby's, one of the first vegetarian restaurants in Britain has been on Belgrave Road/The Golden Mile since 1976.

-Melton Ironmongers, Britain’s Best Hardware Retailer is on Melton Road in Belgrave.

-Bostik is in Belgrave as well as the Fred Perry clothing label having been in Belgrave.

 Demographics

 The Belgrave area has become home to affluent Indian-origin East African Hindus.

 The area, since the 1970s has had a large Asian population and is now predominately Asian.
+It has become an example of a Little India.

 According to the 2001 UK census 104 Pacific Island born people were residing in Belgrave, with many more being of Pacific Islander descent.
 This is the largest number for any location in the UK.